-To achieve fuel saving goal, carpooling and task combination travel arrangement have been enhanced to reduce the use of vehicles.
+To achieve fuel saving target, carpooling and task combination travel arrangement have been enhanced to reduce the use of vehicles.
 Unnecessary business trips were cut down as far as possible.
 If available, all employees would take seats in the economy class on flights whenever they go on necessary business trips to minimize carbon emissions.

-To reduce GHG emission, we have implemented a series of electricity-saving measures (see the paragraph under heading "Use of Resources" for details).
+To achieve reducing GHG emission target, we have implemented a series of electricity-saving measures (see the paragraph under heading "Use of Resources" for details).

-iv Hazardous Waste
+Hazardous Waste